Copywriter in the UK

-WEC UK is looking for a talented Copywriter to produce sparkling written content for the mission's print and digital media.
+WEC International is looking for a talented Copywriter to produce sparkling written content for our UK print and digital media.

-By telling our stories you will play a vital part in resourcing prayer and recruitment for our mission work.
-We need you to help us communicate what God is doing through WEC across the world.
+By telling mission stories, you will play a vital part in resourcing prayer and recruitment for our cross-cultural ministry.
+We need you to help WEC communicate what God is doing through WEC across the world.

-Responsibilities include: writing features and news items for WEC’s magazines and website.
-Conduct and write up interviews of WEC personnel to tell their stories.
+As part of the UK Media and Communications team, your responsibilities will include: writing features and news items for WEC’s magazines and website.
+Conduct and write up interviews of WEC personnel helping them to tell their stories.

 Qualities & Gifts Sought

-Proven ability to write for a range of audiences and media.
-You’ll have an eye for a good story and an excellent eye for detail.
+You have proven ability writing for a range of audiences and media, with an eye for a good story and an excellent eye for detail.

 You’ll have capacity to work to deadlines and prioritise tasks.
-The ability to work with other members of WEC and with the media team is essential.
+The ability to work as a team is essential.

-Ideally you will have a journalistic background and a relevant degree.
+Ideally you will have a journalistic background and a relevant degree, with a track record in writing engaging, creative, and informative copy for diverse media and audiences.

 Our ref 10437